-Please refer to Note 7, impairment testing of goodwill includes other intangible assets also and consequently the impact of impairment assessment as mentioned in said note on the D2H CGU, has been allocated to the related goodwill and other intangible assets, accordingly an adjustment of Rs.
-71,770 lacs (previous year Rs.
-20,084 lacs) lacs on account of impairment loss in the carrying value of brand belonging to D2H CGU having the indefinite life intangible assets namely 'Trademarks/brand'.
+Please refer to Note 7, impairment testing of goodwill includes other intangible assets also and consequently the impact of impairment assessment as mentioned in said note on the D2H CGU, has been allocated to the related goodwill, other intangible assets and tangible assets, accordingly an adjustment of Rs.
+67,841 lacs (previous year Rs.
+71,770 lacs) on account of impairment loss in the carrying value of brand and customer and distributor relationship belonging to D2H CGU has been made.